 ⇒ Book your Istanbul Hammam

 This underground cistern was built in 532 to bring drinking water to Istanbul.
-There are hundreds of them underneath Istanbul but the Basilica Cistern (named because it lay underneath the Stoa Basilica square) covers nearly 9800 square metres and has 336 marble columns!
-No wonder it is called the Sunken Palace Cistern!
+There are hundreds of them underneath Istanbul but the Basilica Cistern (named because it lay underneath the Stoa Basilica square) covers nearly 9800 square meters and has 336 marble columns.

 ⇒ Book your skip the line ticket for Basilica Cistern